meleu/dg/src/site/notes/notes/books/code-complete/Code Complete - 0. Preface.md

 ---
-{"dg-publish":true,"permalink":"/notes/books/code-complete/code-complete-0-preface/","dgHomeLink":true,"dgPassFrontmatter":false,"dgShowBacklinks":true,"dgShowLocalGraph":false}
+{"dg-publish":true,"permalink":"/notes/books/code-complete/code-complete-0-preface/"}
 ---

 ## Preface

-I had an epiphany moment about "cost to fix vs cost of not fixing" and it made me remember the concept of [[atomic-ideas/cost of action vs. cost of inaction|cost of action vs. cost of inaction]], that I learned from Tim Ferris.
+I had an epiphany moment about "cost to fix vs cost of not fixing" and it made me remember the concept of [[atomic-ideas/cost of action vs. cost of inaction\|cost of action vs. cost of inaction]], that I learned from Tim Ferris.

 #### quotes